AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/content-copy.md

 ![Accessing logs for copy content process](assets/copy-content-logs.png)

 The logs are downloaded to your local machine.
+If the download does not commence, please check your pop-up blocker settings.

 ## Limitations {#limitations}